-Imagine walking inside the world’s largest pyramid in Cholula (Cheops in Egypt is second in size, Teotihuacan is third)!
-The structure is so massive that there is a church on top of it, making it resembles a large hill overgrown with grass and shrubs from a distance.
-Anthropologists have dug tunnels throughout the ruins, which gives you the opportunity to glimpse at the several superimposed structures from the inside.
-It is truly a unique experience!
+Walk inside the Mexico’s largest pyramid in Cholula, a structure so massive that there is a church built on top of the pyramid.
+It actually looks like a big hill overgrown with grass and shrubs.
+Anthropologists have dug tunnels throughout the ruins, which you can walk through to experience the many superimposed structures inside.
+A unique experience!

 We will stop at the nearby on-site museum following our visit to the archeological zone, before heading over to two small temples: San Francisco Acatepec and Santa Maria Tonantzintla.
 One of the best examples of popular baroque art: local Indians were invited by Christian priests in the 1700s to decorate the church, the outcome is an exquisitely ornate baroque church like no other in all of Mexico – angels wearing feathered headdresses, and intricate embedded Mesoamerican symbols decorating this the walls of these churches.
 A perfect example of syncretic art fostered by early evangelists.
 An unforgettable day!